browserengineering/book/book/invalidation.md

                         self.frame)
                     self.children.append(next)
                     previous = next
+                self.children_dirty = False
 ```

-Try this out again.
-If you add a `print` statement inside that
+If you add a `print` statement inside that inner-most `if`, you'll see
-inner-most `if`, you'll see every time we recreate the `BlockLayout`
+console output every time `BlockLayout` children are created.
+Try that
-children; when editing text, it shouldn't happen at all, and that will
+out while editing text: it shouldn't happen at all, and editing will
-make editing somewhat smoother.
+be slightly smoother.

 ::: {.further}
 If you've heard [Phil Karlton's saying][quote-originates] that "the
 two hardest problems in computer science are cache invalidation and
-naming things", you know that managing more and more dirty flags explodes
+naming things", you know that managing more and more dirty flags
-complexity.
-Phil worked at Netscape at one point (officially as "[Principal
+creates increasing complexity.
+Phil worked at Netscape at one point
-Curmudgeon][curmudgeon]") so I like to imagine him saying that quote
+(officially as "[Principal Curmudgeon][curmudgeon]") so I like to
-while talking about layout invalidation.
+imagine him saying that quote while talking about layout invalidation.
 :::

 [quote-originates]: https://www.karlton.org/2017/12/naming-things-hard/